Islandora/documentation/docs/installation/docker/site-template/setup.md

 !!!
 Note
     By default, the `.env` file is stored in the git repository for your site, which means there is only support for one URL.
 If you are adding a staging site, you may wish to modify this so that you do not accidentally push your staging URL to your git repository.

+!!! note "Restricting Access to Staging Servers"

+    Using letsencrypt to generate your certs requires port 80 to be accessible on your server.
+If you would like to keep your site private by limiting access to certain IP addresses, you can still firewall port 443, but you will have to leave port 80 open.
+If you need to firewall port 80 as well, you will have to either use your own certs or look into another method of generating certs.

 ## Adding Demo Content

 If you are spinning up a new site for testing, you can add some demo content to your site by running